reifnir/iac/README.md

 * install app gateway ingress controller <-- that was needlessly complicated!
   * https://docs.microsoft.com/en-us/azure/developer/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress
   * Will be simpler when AGIC add-on for AKS leaves preview.
 By a lot.
+* Able to stand everything up and tear it down through automation

 ## TODO
 * setup automatic let's encrypt TLS cert updating